maxicusj/polarparrot/README.md

 # **Analytics Calculation Engine**

 This project provides a modular analytics YAML based calculation engine.
-This allows to plug in  YAML configurations to compute various portfolio related analytics.
+This engine allows to plug in  YAML configurations to compute various portfolio related analytics.
 Engine adheres to YAML schema and is utilising Polars or Python instructions.
 This project also hosts a dash app that relais on a local LLM model to create schema comliant YAML file.s These files can be consumed and interpreted by the calculation engine provided.

 ---